Spantree/cordova-search-bar/README.md

 <code>BOOL OFFSET_IOS7</code>
 Determines if we should offset the top of the view when device is at or above iOS7.
 Default is <code>YES</code>, Set to <code>NO</code> to use fullscreen.

+<code>BOOL ALLOW_EMPTY_SEARCH</code>
+Determines if user is allowed to hit the "Search" button if they have NOT entered data.
+Default is <code>YES</code>, Set to <code>NO</code> to ensure user has entered at least one character before search.